 - You were subject to Iowa lump-sum tax.

 - You were a nonresident or part-year resident and your net income from Iowa sources was $1,000 or more, unless below the income thresholds above.
 In the case of married nonresidents, the spouses' combined income is used to determine if their income is high enough to require them to file an Iowa return.

 - You were a nonresident or part-year resident and subject to Iowa lump-sum tax or Iowa alternative minimum tax (even if Iowa-source income is less than $1,000).

 Your filing status on the Iowa return is usually the same filing status as on your federal return.
 However, married taxpayers have the option of either filing jointly, married filing separately on a combined return or married filing separate returns on the Iowa return, no matter how they filed on the federal return.

 Iowa has a reciprocal agreement with Illinois, which means that wages and salaries are taxed by the individual’s state of residence.
-All income received from gambling in Iowa is taxable to Iowa regardless of the person’s state of residence.

 For more information, see:

 - Which states does Iowa have a reciprocal agreement with?

 - Is my military income taxable to Iowa?

 - How do I deduct the military spouse's income on the Iowa return?